mauzeh/showcase/README.md

 ```
 $ cd showcase/
 ```

 And get the dependencies:

 ```
 $ composer install
 ```

+You will be asked a few questions about your development box set-up.
+Feel free to leave the default values as-is because you only need to run the unit tests which do not require any database connections, e-mail settings or other configuration.

 To run the tests, stay in the top directory of the repository and run: